 - 9% (82) could tolerate some breakfast cereals throughout their pregnancy

-Which shows a staggering 91% of women with gestational diabetes in this survey could not tolerate breakfast cereals suggested by their dietitian such as bran flakes, Weetabix or porridge.
+This shows a staggering 91% of women with gestational diabetes in this survey could not tolerate breakfast cereals suggested by their dietitians such as bran flakes, Weetabix or porridge.

 Breakfast – the worst meal of the day to control

-In diabetics not enough insulin is produced, or insulin is not able to be used effectively in order to process this boost in glucose, resulting in high fasting levels.
+In people with diabetes, not enough insulin is produced, or insulin is not able to be used effectively in order to process this boost in glucose, resulting in high fasting levels.
 For more information on high fasting levels please read here.

 It is extremely important to try to eat breakfast as soon as you can after waking.
 This helps to stabilise levels for the rest of the day.

-The key to a good GD breakfast - protein and planning!
+The key to a good GD breakfast – protein, fat and planning!

-The best tolerated breakfasts are high in protein.
-As many ladies struggle with increased insulin resistance in the mornings, breakfast has to be adapted so that it contains only small amounts of complex starchy unrefined carbs, or they breakfast has to split in two i.e. one piece of toast is eaten, wait for an hour and test levels and then a second piece of toast can be eaten.
+The best-tolerated breakfasts are high in protein.
+As many ladies struggle with increased insulin resistance in the mornings, breakfast has to be adapted so that it contains only small amounts of complex starchy unrefined carbs, or the breakfast has to be split in two i.e. one piece of toast is eaten, wait for an hour and test levels and then the second piece of toast can be eaten (paired with protein and good natural fats of course).
 This makes the carbs easier for the body to process, eating little and often and not requiring as much insulin to process the sugars.
-In some cases the starchy carbs have to be removed from breakfast completely.
+In some cases, the starchy carbs have to be removed from breakfast completely.

-The more protein added into breakfast is extremely beneficial, albeit inconvenient for some.
+More protein and natural fat added into breakfast are extremely beneficial, albeit inconvenient for some.
 Planning breakfasts and preparing them the day or night before may be necessary if you do not have time to cook breakfasts in the morning.